 By July 2004 our turnover had grown by around 600% and our payroll from three to ten.
 The shop moved to its third location in our parade, this time permanent, fully refurbished and custom designed for us and we acquired our first roasting premises.
 With a new 30kg roaster we moved again in 2013 to a much larger unit in Wembley.

 We could not have done this without excellent staff and two long serving general managers.
 Danny Davies left in 2004 and is now involved with one of the many coffee roaster/retailers who have sprung up in London in recent years.
 After a chaotic interlude Danny was replaced by Claudio Ambruoso who was with us till 2016.
+Since 2016 the Factory is under the management of Adele Finch who started with us back in 2012 as our packer, She now operates mainly around the office handling customer orders and query`s but she is very much a hands on Manager and does on occasion roast the Coffee Beans and Complete Customer orders.

 Ian co-authored “9/11 Revealed” published in the UK and the US in August 2005, the first mainstream published book to question the official story that became the pretext for NATO’s endless wars of aggression.
 The US State Department created a special page denouncing the book which had a three page serialisation in the Daily Mail and became a non-fiction best seller.
 You can still see the Mail’s article on the wall at the back of the shop.
 For several years Ian was a regular guest on radio shows including Talksport Radio and Total Rock.